-Trauma to the ear can involve external ear trauma, rupture of the tympanic membrane (ear drum) or acoustic trauma, which represents trauma to the inner ear, usually from exposure to high decibels of sound.
+Trauma to the ear can involve external ear trauma, rupture of the tympanic membrane (eardrum) or acoustic trauma, which represents trauma to the inner ear, usually from exposure to high decibels of sound.
 The ear is a delicate organ of the body so that injuries from direct trauma or indirect trauma are highly possible following a fall, a motor vehicle accident or even exposure to loud sounds.

 External Ear Trauma

-Trauma to the external ear can lead to disfigurement and to infection, if left untreated.
+Trauma to the external ear can lead to disfigurement and to infection if left untreated.
 Most ear injuries include damage to the skin and underlying cartilage.
-Doctors can suture the skin in order to approximate what the ear looked like before the injury; however, the cartilage has a notorious reputation for not healing well when sutured due to poor blood supply.
+Doctors can suture the skin in order to approximate what the ear looked like before the injury; however, the cartilage has a notorious reputation for not healing well when sutured due to the poor blood supply.
 This is why the cartilage is often not sutured so the healing must occur secondarily, without sutures.
 The good news is that when the cartilage is re-approximated following the injury, the cosmetic outcome is improved.

 Ear Drum Rupture

 Symptoms of tympanic rupture include pain in the affected ear as well as decreased hearing.
 Blood or fluid can be found in the external canal from spilled middle ear fluid reaching the external canal.
 Some patients will have tinnitus, which is the sensation of buzzing or ringing in the ear.
-Weakness of the facial muscles can stem from a severe rupture of the tympanic membrane.
+A weakness of the facial muscles can stem from a severe rupture of the tympanic membrane.
 The pain can be relieved by local heat to the affected area and ibuprofen, naproxen or acetaminophen, which are available over the counter.

 If spontaneous healing from the tympanic membrane rupture does not occur, surgical patching of the TM may have to be undertaken in order to prevent a permanent connection between the external ear canal and the middle ear cavity.
 During the surgical procedure, a medicated patch is placed over the hole so that spontaneous closure cannot occur.
 If the middle ear becomes infected, antibiotics in the form of ear drops or oral medication may be indicated.